-The land of pizza, pasta, and fine wine is undoubtedly one of the most beautiful countries in the world.
+The land of pizza, pasta, and fine wine, Italy is undoubtedly one of the most beautiful countries in the world.
 Its rich history, artistic heritage, and breathtaking landscapes attract millions of visitors annually.
 However, living in Italy as a foreigner is an entirely different ballgame.

 From navigating bureaucracy to learning Italian culture and customs, there are many things to consider before making the big leap.
-In this article, we’ll explore everything you need to know about moving to Italy as an expat – from visa requirements and the Italian real estate market to finding a job and understanding the Italian healthcare system.
+In this article, we’ll explore everything you need to know about moving to Italy as an expat, including:

 Italian bureaucracy